 "Research Square is a great interactive forum before publication.
 It also increases citations, as well as reaches more audiences even before publication."

 Research Square is a multidisciplinary preprint platform developed and operated by a company of the same name.
-The platform allows researchers to share their work early, gain feedback, and improve a paper before submission to a journal.
+The platform allows researchers to share their work early, gain feedback, identify weaknesses, and improve a paper before submission to a scholarly journal.

 As soon as your DOI is issued, your work is time stamped and becomes a permanent part of the scholarly record.

-Posting your work early allows you to register your discovery prior to publication in a journal.
+Posting your findings immediately allows you to register your discovery prior to publication in a journal.
 A DOI timestamps your work, and once public, your preprint can be cited, commented on, and shared by you or others.

 Most importantly, posting your work early means discoveries are shared more quickly, allowing others to build off your work and science to move more quickly.
 A commentary on the benefits of preprints in the life sciences can be found here: https://science.sciencemag.org/content/352/6288/899.